devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 * How could you test the permission boundary at this point?

-### Question
+!!! question

-!!! question "From the standpoint of the policy language and how it is presented in the console, how does a permission boundary differ from a standard IAM policy?"
+	From the standpoint of the policy language and how it is presented in the console, how does a permission boundary differ from a standard IAM policy?

 ## Task 5 <small>Create one permission policy that incorporate all of the preceding tasks and add a permission boundary condition</small>